aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

     - Its `plating` is true
     - It has the `Shield` [condition](../Actors%20states/Conditions.md)
     - It is a player party member with the `Numb` [condition](../Actors%20states/Conditions.md) and the `ShockTrooper` [medal](../../Enums%20and%20IDs/Medal.md) equipped
-- Otherwise (the target is vulnerable), it depends if the property is `NoException`:
+- Otherwise (the target is invulnerable), it depends if the property is `NoException`:
     - If it isn't, the amount is 0
     - If it is, it's the original damageammount

 ### `plating` expiration
-If the target doesn't have the `Shield` condition, its `plating` is set to false.
-TODO: check if this can interfere when the target is both shielded and plated
+If the target doesn't have the `Shield` [condition](../Actors%20states/Conditions.md), its `plating` is set to false.
+This allows the `plating` to not expire when hit while shielded.

 ### `DamageOverride` application
 8 of the 11 available `DamageOverride` are processed here if they are present in overrides.
 Each are processed in order they appear in the array.
 The other 3 were processed by [CalculateBaseDamage](CalculateBaseDamage.md) if it was called earlier: